gammapy/gammapy/docs/estimators/index.rst

-stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts time sign(norm), in case of one degree of freedom, corresponds to significance (Wilk's theorem) npred             Predicted counts of the best fit hypothesis, equivalent to correlated counts for backward folding npred_excess      Predicted excess counts of the best fit hypothesis equivalent to correlated excess for backward folding
+stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` ) sqrt_ts           Square root of ts time sign(norm), in case of one degree of freedom, corresponds to significance (Wilk's theorem) npred             Predicted counts of the best fit hypothesis.
+Equivalent to correlated counts for backward folding npred_excess      Predicted excess counts of the best fit hypothesis.
+Equivalent to correlated excess for backward folding npred_background  Predicted background counts of the best fit hypothesis.
+Equivalent to correlated excess for backward folding
 ================= =================================================

 In addition the following optional quantities can be computed: